Open Source Sabbatical

 Project selection

-The selection of open source sabbaticals is open to ideas from external and internal developers.
-They can be bug fixes or features for projects from the City of Munich's own development portfolio.
-Other free projects are also possible if they offer a benefit for the city.
+- They can be bug fixes or features for projects from the City of Munich's in-house development portfolio.

 Financial compensation